sofiahuevo/PurrplingMod/README.md

 | Elliott   |                 | +3 Fishing                   |
 | Harvey    | Doctor          | +3 Defense                   |

+All listed NPCs can figth with sword!

-For NPCs listed above we're missing companion dialogues.
+For some NPCs listed above we're missing companion dialogues.
 You can help us and you can create it.
 How?
 Fork this repo and see [Dialogue wiki](https://github.com/purrplingcat/PurrplingMod/wiki/Dialogues).
 You can get inspiration [from code](https://github.com/purrplingcat/PurrplingMod/tree/master/PurrplingMod/assets/Dialogue).
 Are you created dialogues?
 Just send us a PR.

 ## Custom NPCs